10 Black Musicians Who Made Their Voices Heard and Changed the Beat

 2020 was a big year for Lizzo — she was nominated for 75 awards and won 14 of them, including three Grammy awards!

-Celebrate the life of Lizzo this week by looking in the mirror and letting yourself know that you're fantastic, unique, and beautiful!
-Try some of these incredible affirmations!
+Kids can celebrate the life of Lizzo by looking in the mirror and letting themselves know that they're fantastic, unique, and beautiful!
+Try some of these incredible affirmations as a family!

 9. Quincy Jones